 The bird-cage elevator is a remarkable feature.
 The cage is black iron grill-work above waist height, and has a curved grill-work hipped roof.
 The walls of the shaft are white glazed brick, and there is a skylight over the full dimension of the elevator shaft, creating a light-filled space which contrasts perfectly against the decorative black grill-work.
 The sliding panel doors are also open to the shaft and the landings at each floor, resulting in a serious code violation.
-The project architect has obtained variances to retain the original birdcage elevator, with some modifications to make it safer.
-The modifications include automating the operating system of the elevator (currently manually operated by a full-time staff person).
-Other changes include that the scissor gate will be replaced with new, solid black elevator doors.
-Original gold decorative ornamentation will be applied to the black doors.
-The open cage inside the elevator will remain on three sides, and mesh screening will be applied to the outside of the open grillwork to prevent people from poking fingers out of the cab.
-The substantial character of the decorative elevator will be preserved.
+The owner and project architect are pursuing Building and Fire Code variances to be allowed to retain the original birdcage elevator, with some minor modifications to make it safer.
+It will require a new automatic operating system (currently manually operated by a full-time staff person).
+In order to make the elevator fully automated, and meet code requirements negotiated through the variance process, some changes will be necessary.
+The accordion gate will be eliminated.
+The cage will be modified to accept new solid black doors, with the original gold trim applied to it (if possible).
+Black wire mesh will be applied to the outside of the cage to prevent passengers from sticking their fingers through the cage.
+The original application calls for replacing the cab with a new code-compliant cab without mention of efforts to retain the historic elevator cab.
+An amendment modifies the application according to the code variances granted.